Barronk99/milestone1-exclusivesuits/TESTING.md

     * Resized the view to a mobile screen to verify the testiomnials changed so they each take up a full width column and appear one after the other without any content overlap.
 Test was successful.
     * Verified that the text remained center aligned across all screen sizes.
 Test was successful.

-7. Contact Us:
+7. Call to action:
-    * Contact Us is identical on all pages across the site.
+    * Call to action is identical on all pages across the site.
 Testing already successful.

 8. Footer:
     * Footer is identical on all pages across the site.
 Testing already successful.

+9. *Double checked all responsiveness and functionality on mobile and tablets.*

 #### **Xclusive Materials page:**